-1. Lecture 4.
-Demonstration
+- 1. Lecture

-2. Teaching aids 5.
-Videos
+- 2. Teaching aids

-3. Testing (oral/written) 6.
-Student participation/practice
+- 3. Testing (oral/written)

-TEACHER TRAINING COURSE OUTLINE:

-CLOCK HOURS

-HOURS/OPERATIONS
+- 4. Demonstration

+- 5. Videos

+- 6. Student participation/ practice

+Teacher Training Course Outline
-I. Barbering and Cosmetology Act/Board Rules and

-Regulations II.
-Preparatory Instruction

-1. Instructional Techniques: Method of Instruction; Lecture; Demonstration; Performance; Communication

-Skills; Instructional Aids; and Use of Questions to Promote Learning.
-40 Organization Techniques: 4 Step Teaching Method; Performance Objectives; and Learning Domains, etc. 30 50 Lesson Planning: Subject; Title; Outlines; Development; and Visual Aids, etc. 60 50 Techniques of Evaluation: Purpose of Tests; Types of Tests; Test Administration; Scoring; and Grading, etc. 10 Promote Learning.
-Organization Techniques: 4 Step Teaching Method; Performance Objectives; and Learning Domains, etc. Lesson Planning: Subject; Title; Outlines; Development; and Visual Aids, etc. Techniques of Evaluation: Purpose of Tests; Types Promote Learning.
-40 Organization Techniques: 4 Step Teaching Method; Performance Objectives; and Learning Domains, etc. 30 Lesson Planning: Subject; Title; Outlines; Development; and Visual Aids, etc. 60 Techniques of Evaluation: Purpose of Tests; Types
+Торіс Clock Hours Hours/ Operations Min.
+I. Barbering and Cosmetology Act/ Board Rules and Regulations 10 II.
+Preparatory Instruction A. Instructional Techniques: Method of Instruction; Lecture; Demonstration; Performance; Communication Skills; Instructional Aids; and Use of Questions to Promote Learning.
+B. Organization Techniques: 4 Step Teaching Method; Performance Objectives; and Learning Domains, etc. 140 100 C. Lesson Planning: Subject; Title; Outlines; Development; and Visual Aids, etc. D. Techniques of Evaluation: Purpose of Tests; Types of Tests; Test Administration; Scoring; and Grading, etc. III.

-III.
 Conducting Classroom and Technical Instruction and Demonstrations for Three (3) or More Students on All Practices of Cosmetology, Including the Barbering and Cosmetology Act and Rules and Regulations.
-(Shall Be Conducted under Supervision of a Licensed
+(Shall Be Conducted under Supervision 100 40

-Instructor) 140
+of a Licensed Instructor)

 IV.
+Supervising and Training of Students While

+They Are 25 75

-Supervising and Training of Students While They Are Practicing the Art of Cosmetology on a Live Person or Mannequin in a Classroom or Laboratory.
+Practicing the Art of Cosmetology on a Live Person 23 15

+or Mannequin in a Classroom or Laboratory.

-- V. Assessment of Student Learning
+V. Assessment of Student Learning

-- Evaluation of Overall Progress
+A. Evaluation of Overall Progress 25

-- Development and Use of Testing/Measurement Instrument 2.
+B. Development and Use of Testing/ 25

+Measurement Instrument

-- VI.
+VI.
 Academic Advising

-- Providing Feedback and Orientation to Students about Progress in the Course
+A. Providing Feedback and Orientation to 25

+Students about Progress in the Course

-- VII.
-Course Development and Review
+VII.
+Course Development and Review 20

-- VIII.
+VIII.
 Administrative Responsibilities

-- Records Management 1.
+A. Records Management 20 XXX

-- 2. Applicable Organizational and Regulatory Requirements
+B. Applicable Organizational and Regulatory 20 XX

+Requirements

-- IX.
+IX.
 Career and Employment Information

-- Professional Ethics
+A. Professional Ethics

-- 2. Effective Communication and Human Relations
+B. Effective Communication and Human

+Relations 20 7/7/

-- 3. Compensation Packages and Payroll Deductions
+C. Compensation Packages and Payroll 20 XX

+Deductions

-- Licensing Requirements and Regulations 4.
+D. Licensing Requirements and Regulations

-- Fundamentals of Business Management 5.
+E. Fundamentals of Business Management

+TOTAL 385 215